Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Semistable Higgs bundles of small ranks are strongly Higgs semistable

+\begin{theorem} Let $(E,\theta)$ be a nilpotent semistable Higgs module over a smooth projective variety $X$ defined over $\bar{\F}_p$.
+If $\textrm{rank} \ E\leq p$, then $(E,\theta)$ is strongly semistable. \end{theorem} This same result has also been obtained by A. Langer independently.
+See \cite[Theorem 5.12]{Langer1}.
+In the early version of the manuscript \cite{LSZ2012}, we have proposed the following conjecture which inspired the above theorem. \begin{conjecture} \cite[Conjecture 2.8]{LSZ2012} A nilpotent semistable Higgs module of exponent $\leq p$ is strongly Higgs semistable. \end{conjecture} We had shown the rank two case in \cite{LSZ2012}.
+See \cite[Theorem 2.6]{LSZ2012} which is just Proposition \ref{rank two semistable implies strongly semistable} in the current version.
+Shortly after the appearance of \cite{LSZ2012}, Lingguang Li \cite{Li} has verified the conjecture in the rank three case.
+The conjecture requires modification in order to be true in the higher rank case.\\

-The key step is Theorem \ref{goodfil}, a positive-characteristic generalization of Simpson's result \cite[Theorem 2.5]{Simpson}, which states that over a complex smooth projective curve, every vector bundle with an integrable holomorphic connection admits a Hodge filtration, such that the associated-graded Higgs bundle is semistable.
+The key step in the proof is Theorem \ref{goodfil}, a positive characteristic generalization of Simpson's result \cite[Theorem 2.5]{Simpson}, which states that over a complex smooth projective curve, every vector bundle with an integrable holomorphic connection admits a Griffiths transverse filtration, such that the associated-graded Higgs bundle is semistable.
 This generalization is proved similarly as in \cite[Theorem 2.5]{Simpson}.\\

-Throughout the appendix, we assume that $Y$ is a smooth projective variety over an algebraically closed field $k$; filtrations only mean those consisting of saturated torsion-free subsheaves; the semistability of vector (Higgs) bundles is referred to the $\mu$-semistability with respect to an ample invertible sheaf $\sH$ over $Y$. \begin{definition} A flat bundle $(V, \nabla)$ is called to be $\nabla$-semistable if for every subbundle $V_1\subset V$ with $\nabla(V_1)\subset V_1\otimes_{\sO_Y}\Omega^1_Y$, $\mu(V_1)\leq \mu(V)$ holds. \end{definition} The goal of this section is to prove the following theorem. \begin{theorem} Let $(V, \nabla)$ be a $\nabla$-semistable flat bundle over a smooth projective variety $Y$ over an algebraically closed field $k$.
-Then there exists a Hodge filtration $Fil$ such that the associated-graded Higgs bundle to $(V, \nabla, Fil)$ is semistable. \end{theorem}